dereuromark/cakephp-fixture-factories/docs/factories.md

 * `getRootTableRegistryName()`  which indicates the model, or the table name in PascalCase, where the factory will insert its fixtures;
 * `setDefaultTemplate()`  which sets the default configuration of each entity created by the factory.

-The generator is used in order to randomly populate fields, and is anytime available using `$this->getFaker()`.
+The generator is used in order to randomly populate fields, and is anytime available using `$this->getGenerator()`.

 Let us consider for example a model `Articles`, related to multiple `Authors`.